Wr3nch-ren/socket_programming_rust/README.md

 ### How To Run

-1. Install Rust into your computer using these methods
+1. Install Rust into your computer using these methods.
     - Windows: Download via [https://www.rust-lang.org/tools/install] and choose rustup-init.exe to match with your CPU architecture.
     - Mac: You can use homebrew to download using